niteshshetty-dev/react-project-discover-Indian-dance/README.md

 ### 8. **Footer**

-- Clean footer with your name and GitHub link
+- Clean footer with my name and GitHub link

 ---